How choosing the Best Magento Hosting Provider can impact my business?

 - Fixing server and Magento related issues

-- Security & Hardening of server for loopholes specific to Magento
+- Security & Hardening of the server for loopholes specific to Magento

 - 24×7 Proactive Monitoring